Skip to main content

 Users who are created in this way are immediately sent an email asking them to set a password for Prismatic.

-One big advantage of GraphQL is that you can query resources for related data.
+GraphQL lets you query related data across resources.
 Once again we'll use the customers query to list each customer's ID and name, but in addition we'll list the users attached to the customer.
 Specifically, we'll list each customer user's ID, email address, name, and external ID:

 List All Customer Users by Customer